If you like discovering artists before anyone else, one opportunity might be at ArtPrize in Grand Rapids, MI.

 Unlike many picture books, the text in the portfolios is unrelated to the paintings and photographs.
 That seems simple enough.
 It doesn't seem like it should be that hard to get used to.

-Featured video: When The Trolls Moved
+Mark Dahle Portfolio: When The Trolls Moved

 So why is it that something that seems so straightforward, with simple elements that independently are so beautiful, create such an unnerving mix?
 Why should such simple concepts stretch one's brain so much?